nodejs/node/doc/api/packages.md

 * `"browser"` - any web browser environment.
-* `"development"` - can be used to define a development-only environment entry point, for example to provide additional debugging context such as better error message when running in a development mode. _Must always be mutually exclusive with `"production"`._
+* `"development"` - can be used to define a development-only environment entry point, for example to provide additional debugging context such as better error messages when running in a development mode. _Must always be mutually exclusive with `"production"`._
 * `"production"` - can be used to define a production environment entry point. _Must always be mutually exclusive with `"development"`._